 In Autumn 2013, the European Court of Justice decided that a surrogate mother was entitled to maternity leave.
-The UK Government will amend legislation from 1st December 2014 so that prospective parents in a surrogacy arrangement who apply for a parental order are to be eligible for statutory adoption leave and pay and for shared parental leave and pay and paternity leave and pay.
+The UK government will amend legislation from 1st December 2014 so that prospective parents in a surrogacy arrangement who apply for a parental order are eligible for statutory adoption leave and pay, shared parental leave and pay and paternity leave and pay.

 Who can take parental leave?